slbailey/Retrovue/documentation/README.md

 - **Metadata Layering**: Rich metadata is layered on top of the media file without modifying the original
 - **Playback Guarantee**: Every scheduled item can be played because it has a verified media file

+### **Plex-First Integration**
+Retrovue is designed with **Plex Media Server integration** as the primary content source:
+- **Seamless Import**: Automatically syncs your existing Plex library with episode-level granularity
+- **Smart Synchronization**: Only updates content that has actually changed for optimal performance
+- **Path Mapping**: Translates Plex internal paths to accessible local file paths
+- **Multi-Server Support**: Manage multiple Plex servers from one Retrovue installation

 ### **Network-Grade IPTV System**
 Retrovue functions as a **network-grade IPTV system** that simulates a realistic broadcast TV station experience.
 Think of it as your own personal cable TV network that can serve multiple viewers simultaneously with professional-grade features and reliability.